-One of the most popular and effective program in the recent years is The Incredible Years (IY).
-Although it was developed in the US, it is provided and used widely in more than twenty countries such as the UK, Australia and Canada.
-The purpose of the program is to offer cost- effective and early prevention training series that facilitate teachers and parents to enhance social, emotional and academic skills for children and prevent them from conducting problems.
-The Incredible Years provides numerous programs and workshops for parents such as Baby Parent program and School Age Parent program, and for children such as Child Dinosaur Treatment program and Child Dinosaur Classroom program, as well as for teachers such as Teacher Classroom Management program (TCM).

-However, in this study I will just focus on (TCM) attempting to investigate its impact on teachers' skills and children's' behavior.
-It is a six full days program including six main topics: building positive relationship with students, preventing behavior problems, the importance of teacher attention, motivating children through incentives, decreasing inappropriate behavior, and emotional regulation.

-Many studies illustrate that Incredible Years programs have helped teachers to develop their management skills and improve children's social, emotional and academic skills and reduce their misbehavior (Martin, 2009).
+To run training programs and to spend money generously are not enough to provide high quality of education 94 and reform educational system in one county.
+Saudi Arabia allocates a great amount of money for education but 95 does not spend it in appropriate and effective way (Kanalan and Celep, 2011).
+One solution often suggested by 96 researchers and educationalis to import ideas and programs from developed countries which usually have 97 98 high quality of education to be applied in developing countries (Aldossari, 2013).
+However, in order to insure the validity of a program, it is important to provide a suitable environment culturally (Kanalan and Celep, 99 2011) However, in this study I will just focus on (TCM) attempting to investigate its impact on teachers' skills 100 and children's' behavior.
+It is a six full days program including six main topics: building positive relationship 101 with students, preventing behavior problems, the importance of teacher attention, motivating children through 102 incentives, decreasing inappropriate behavior, and emotional regulation.
+103 skills and improve children's social, emotional and academic skills and reduce their misbehavior (Martin, 2009).
 However, through looking at the countries that adopted this program we may find the majority of them considered as developed countries and there are no Arabic countries.
 It is clear that culture play a significant role in classroom management strategies and what is considered an acceptable behavior in one place might be unacceptable in another place (Sturz et al., 2005).
 Therefore, it is not necessary that an effective program in one context still valid and influential in another context.

-In the main study I will try to implement and evaluate the program in primary schools in Saudi Arabia as one of developing countries and explore how this program can be adopted and what are the potential challenges it may face.
-To achieve these goals I may need to train, observe and interview teachers to see how they manage their classes and to ask them about their opinions towards the program.
-However, the main purpose of the pilot study is to experience and improve the data collection instruments and further develop of the study by answering these questions:

-- 1. How do teachers use classroom management strategies in Saudi primary school in Manchester? - 2.
-How do students response to teachers' strategies regarding to classroom management? - 3. what are participants' views about The Incredible Years Teacher Classroom Management (TCM)? - 4.
-How can (TCM) be adopted in Saudi Arabia in an appropriate way? - 5.
-Which factors facilitate or hinder the implementation of (TCM) in primary schools in Saudi Arabia? - 6. to what extent the methods of the main study lead to its goals and how can we improve them?
+In the main study I will try to implement and evaluate the program in primary schools in Saudi Arabia as one of developing countries and explore how this program can be adopted and what are the potential challenges 112 it may face.
+To achieve these goals I may need to train, observe and interview teachers to see how they manage 113 their classes and to ask them about their opinions towards the program.
+However, the main purpose of the 114 pilot study is to experience and improve the data collection instruments and further develop of the study by 115 answering these questions: 1.
+How do teachers use classroom management strategies in Saudi primary school in 116 Manchester?
+2. How do students response to teachers' strategies regarding to classroom management?
+3. what 117 are participants' views about The Incredible Years Teacher Classroom Management (TCM)?
+4. How can (TCM) 118 be adopted in Saudi Arabia in an appropriate way?
+5. Which factors facilitate or hinder the implementation of 119 (TCM) in primary schools in Saudi Arabia?
+6. to what extent the methods of the main study lead to its goals 120 121 and how can we improve them?

+Many studies illustrate that Incredible Years programs have helped teachers to develop their management